-It seemed like a chocolate chip cookie kind of day, so I decided to try this (old!) recipe from Cuisine at Home magazine.
+It seemed like a chocolate chip cookies kind of day, so I decided to try this (old!) recipe adapted from Cuisine at Home magazine.
 I’ve typed it up below as a half-batch.
 The cookies bake up crinkly, craggly, dense and soft.
 I’d say more but it’s Monday and there are kids here and I’m writing in spurts.
 These are great, though.
 Worth trying if you’ve got the ingredients around.

 Chocolate Chip Cookies — Half Batch